 Local Health Departments, State Health Department, Consumer Protection, colleges and universities, tribal governments, and private industry.

-Overall employment of occupational health and safety specialists and technicians is projected to grow 8 percent from 2016 to 2026, about as fast as the average for all occupations.
-Specialists and technicians will be needed in a wide variety of industries to ensure that employers adhere to both existing and new regulations.
+Overall employment of occupational health and safety specialists and technicians is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations, according to the BLS.

 In order to hold yourself as a “Sanitarian,” you need to hold a registered sanitarian (RS) license per Gen Statute Sec.
 20-358 through 20-362.
 However, there are several job titles/job descriptions that are named Sanitarian, but may not require such license up front.
 There is a trend to name non-licensed personnel as Environmental Health Technicians/Inspectors instead of Sanitarians.